 Plastic pollution is damaging the health of our oceans.
 From plankton to pilot whales, algae to albatross — no ocean life remains free from the effects of plastic waste … it’s even found in the seafood we eat.

-Here in the UK, millions of people are flushing single-use plastic down the toilet in the form of wipes, sanitary products and other bathroom products like cotton buds and tooth-flossers.
+Here in the UK, millions of people are flushing single-use plastic down the toilet in the form of wipes, menstrual products and other bathroom products like cotton buds and tooth-flossers.
 With a growing population and growth in the number of products likely to be flushed, combined with increasing marketing spends from manufacturers and cosmetics industry, we are witnessing an increasing strain on the sewer network and a steady rise in the amount of sewage-related debris on our riverbanks and coastlines.
 Feel free to use and share our films to help raise awareness and stop plastic pollution from our toilets!

 Building on the success of our Switch the Stick campaign, we’re now focusing on these throughout 2017 …